The decay $B\to K+\nu+\bar{\nu}$ at Belle II and a massless bino in R-parity-violating supersymmetry: Numerical analysis and results

-We find the scenarios $\lam'_{i23}$ or $\lam'_{i32}$ the most promising, as shown in Fig.~\ref{fig:results1}.
-Large parts of the parameter space can accommodate the latest Belle II measurement within a significance of $2\sigma$.
+We find the scenarios with $\lam'_{i23}$ or $\lam'_{i32}$ the most promising, as shown in Fig.~\ref{fig:results1}.
+Large parts of the parameter space can accommodate the latest \texttt{Belle~II} measurement within a $2\,\sigma$ significance.
 The current RPV bounds can exclude only a small part of the parameter space with large coupling and large sfermion masses.
-This is especially the case with $\lam'_{123}$.
-The results shown in Figs.~\ref{fig:results23}--\ref{fig:results45} are weaker, mainly as a result of the strong CKM suppression relevant for the cases of the RPV couplings $\lam' _{i13}$ and $\lam'_{i33}$, and $\lam'_{i12}$ and $\lam'_{i22}$, respectively.
-Consequently, for instance, we find that in Fig.~\ref{fig:results23}, only for $\lambda'_{213}$ the current bound on the coupling has a relatively minor effect, while with the first- and third-generation leptons the current bounds almost exclude completely the $2\sigma$ regions.
-Similarly, for $\lam'_ {i33}$, the tiny value of $V_{ts}$ implies rather weak contributions to BR$^{\text{RPV}}(B^+\to K^+ \bar{\nu} \tilde{\chi}^0_1)$, so that the $2\sigma$ region corresponds to rather large RPV-coupling values and small sfermion masses.
-Now with the third-generation lepton, most of the $2\sigma$ region has been excluded, while for the $\lambda'_{133}$ coupling the existing bound is even orders of magnitude stronger than the $2\sigma$ region across the considered sfermion mass range.
-Finally, the numerical results for the couplings $\lam'_{i12}$ and $\lam'_{i22}$ are given in Fig.~\ref{fig:results45}.
-Here, the CKM suppression is even more tangible.
-For $\lam'_{i12}$ only a small corner in the shown parameter space can explain the Belle II measurement, while the current bounds on $\lam'_{i12}$ are all more than one order of magnitude stronger.
-The situation with $\lam'_{i22}$ is slightly better since the relevant CKM matrix element $V_{cb}$ is larger than $V_{ub}$.
-Nevertheless, the existing limit on $\lam'_{122}$ excludes the whole $2\sigma$ region, and for $\lam'_{222}$ or $\lam'_{322}$, only a small region of the parameter space is allowed.
+This is especially the case for $\lam'_{123}$.
+The results shown in Fig.~\ref{fig:results2} for the couplings $\lambda'_{i13}$ are weaker, mainly as a result of the CKM suppression.
+They show that only for $\lam'_{213}$ the majority of the parameter region that explains the anomaly within $2\sigma$ is still allowed, while with the first- and third-generation leptons the present bounds almost completely rule out the $2\,\sigma$ regions.